GlobalPaymentGateWay/gpgPayment/README.md

 }
 ```

-Then in an on click listener(or anything else you like) pass the class paymentParams:
+Then in an 'setOnClickListener'(or anything else you like) pass the class paymentParams:

 ```kotlin
  val intent = Intent(this, PaymentActivity::class.java)